sodesune88/mountkirk/README.md

 A RESTful example is described [here](https://agones.dev/site/docs/advanced/allocator-service/#using-rest).

 Agones/GCGS introduces [realm](https://cloud.google.com/game-servers/docs/concepts/overview#realm) for latency considerations.
-A realm represents a group of clusters (from regions/zones) whereby latency differencies are small - eg US, Japan, Europe.
+A realm represents a group of clusters (from regions/zones) whereby latency differences are small - eg US, Japan, Europe.
 So players from within the same realm get connected to gameservers (of clusters) inside the same realm and play against one another.

 ## Availablility/ Failover/ Disaster recovery